 Asthma is a chronic condition that affects millions of Canadians.
-In fact, roughly 500 people from across our nation die from the disease each year.
+In fact, roughly 500 people die from the disease every year.

 In order to help asthma sufferers maintain their quality of life, RNAO released two best practice guidelines (BPG): Promoting Asthma Control in Children and Adult Asthma Care Guidelines for Nurses: Promoting Control of Asthma.
 Both documents arm nurses with information to provide to patients that will help them control their asthma.

 Helping Ontarians breathe easier has always been a key objective of RNAO’s advocacy work.